sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

 The :mod:`~sympy.physics.mechanics.kane` module provides functionality for deriving equations of motion using Kane's method [Kane1985]_.
-This document describes Kane's method as used in this module, please refer to Kane's book and the source code for the mathematical details of the underlying algorithms.
+This document describes Kane's method as used in this module, please refer to [Kane1985]_ and the source code for the mathematical details of the underlying algorithms.

 Structure of Equations
 ======================